kdkasad/home-server/README.md

 - Health, stats, and log monitoring
 - Automated data backups
 - Jellyfin media server
-- Automated configuration for using Authentik to provide authentication for Traefik
+- Automated configuration for using Authentik to provide authentication for services
+- DNS server to provide local DNS resolution for services

 ## Installation